Take a Peek Into a Remote Classroom

 8th grade math teacher, Esther, creatively adapts an in-person math activity to teach at home, with a little help from her daughter.
 Edited for length.

 GMS Librarian, Walter, talks through "Picture This" by Molly Bang for Renee's art class.
 Edited for length.

 GMS faculty and staff showcase ways students can stay healthy and active during remote learning!

-Check back over the next few weeks for additional videos as we celebrate the work of our faculty, staff, and students. #togetherGMS
+Check back here and follow us on social media for additional videos as we celebrate the work of our faculty, staff, and students during this time. #togetherGMS

 Looking for additional ways to inspire learning in your home?
 Visit our Educational Resources page for links and ideas.

 Beginning Monday, March 16, GMS enacted a Remote Learning Plan in accordance with our closure plan to response to COVID-19.